FAQs

 In accordance with Jesus' high priestly prayer in John 17:20-26, Manna desires to encourage unity within the body of Christ.
 Jesus's prayer clearly reflects the norm of a unity that finds its basis in the very being of God.
 The fellowship within the God head is the unity which all believers are called to enjoy and strive towards.

-Therefore, as we trust in His sovereignty, Manna promotes reciprocal learning amongst groups as an "exchange of gifts" illuminating the gospel in its life encompassing fullness.
-Manna does not assume to be neutral in our presentation of our viewpoints; in fact, much of what we teach arises from Reformed teaching.
-However, we acknowledge the need and value to learn from other groups which have been gifted in understanding other aspects of the multi-faceted gospel.
-What this concretely means is that we welcome speakers from various traditions to help our participants develop a fuller Christian worldview, one that recognizes the global nature of the gospel and its development.
-The various speakers are chosen because we believe they offer a valuable perspective on the gospel truth.
-Needless to say, their invitation does not reflect a full endorsement of any organization or church in which they are affiliated.
-Our hope is that as the glory of the gospel is expounded in all its rich diversity, a unity will be forged as people are drawn nearer to the excellence of Christ.
+Therefore, as we trust in God's plans, Manna promotes reciprocal learning amongst groups as an 'exchange of gifts' illuminating the gospel in its life encompassing fullness.
+We acknowledge the need and value to learn from other groups which have been gifted in understanding other aspects of the multi-faceted gospel.
+What this concretely means is that we welcome insights from various traditions to help our participants develop a holistic way of following Jesus, one that recognizes the global nature of the gospel and its development.
+Our hope is that as the depths of the gospel is plumbed in all its rich diversity, a unity will be forged as people are drawn nearer to Jesus.